calebchia1807/Holodeck/README.md

    unity_bounding_box
    ```

-## Adding new assets
+## Adding new THOR assets
-Please refer to this repo [ObjaTHOR](https://github.com/calebchia1807/objathor)
+Please refer to this repo [ObjaTHOR](https://github.com/calebchia1807/objathor) on how to run.

+After converting .glb assets into THOR assets, you need to manually add the asset into the .json generated earlier.

+Refer to lines 155 to 266 of this [.json file](/living_room.json) for examples for how to add.

+** Future work to automate this process!